Canon 1Ds vs G7X

 |Canon 1Ds Mark II« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark II|

 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

 It is notable that the 1Ds has a hotshoe, while the G7X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1Ds and the G7X have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the G7X was followed by the Canon G7 X Mark II.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 1Ds better than the Canon G7 X or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.